Ancient Greece: What Is Voice?

 Study Skills: In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
 They consult regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.

 Students in the Middle School begin to take on more responsibility for their learning.
 Through support from their academic teachers and the Learning Specialist, students learn organization and time management skills that are reinforced daily, resulting in students who are more independent with homework.
-Students also learn various study strategies as they prepare for quizzes and tests and memorize lines for their class plays.
+Students also learn various study strategies as they prepare for quizzes and tests and memorize lines for their class play.
 In addition, students learn test-taking techniques for classroom quizzes and tests, and are also afforded opportunities to experience standardized testing.
-The ERB CTP-5 is administered to the Fifth through Eighth Grades in the winter each year.
+The ERB CTP-5 is administered to the Fifth through Eighth Grade each year.

-Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for weekly small group conversations across the grade levels.
+Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for small group conversations across the grade levels.
 Students explore how community connects us to one another through a variety of relationships.
 Both as an individual and a collective group students have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.
-Lesson topics include establishing and respecting community expectations, cooperating and compromising, recognizing and accepting differences among people, and building confidence in one’s own contributions as part of a larger community.

 Sports and Wellness